 Ask yourself, how much are you experiencing from one side versus the other side?

-No judgement.
+No judgment.
 Just notice.
 Notice each day and each week.
 Once you see it, there’s no going back.
 There’s no convincing you of making a change.
 You’re going to naturally make adjustments that create the life experience that you want.
 You really have no choice.

 The point isn’t to hide from the stress in your life.